iteratec/TeamDojo/Migration.md

 ## Some Conventions

-- Name of own extensions of generated classes start with `Extended`, eg. `ExtendedFooRepository`.
+- Own classes will go into a subpackage `ext` (e.g. `CustomFooService` goes into `com.iteratec.teamdojo.services.ext`).
-- Own extended classes are stored in a subpackage `ext`.
+- Name of extensions of generated classes start with `Extended`, eg. `ExtendedFooRepository`.
-- Other extensions (e.g. from Spring) start with `Custom`, e.g. `CustomAuditReposiotry`.
+- Other custom code (e.g. from Spring) start with `Custom`, e.g. `CustomAuditReposiotry`.

 ## Gradle Stuff